How to Sell on Temu in 2026: Step-by-Step Guide + 2-5% Fees 2026

 Listings must comply with Temu’s guidelines regarding product descriptions, images, and categories.

 Understanding the fee structure is crucial for any seller considering Temu as a sales channel.
-For a comprehensive analysis including marketplace comparisons and real cost examples, see our dedicated Temu seller fees guide.
+For a comprehensive analysis including marketplace comparisons and real cost examples, see our dedicated Temu seller fees guide — or jump straight into our Temu fee calculator to model consignment vs semi-managed, pro-rate the US$39/month subscription against your monthly order volume, and see net profit per order before you list a single SKU.
 Here’s a summary of the costs involved:

 Registration Fee: Temu does not charge any fees to register as a seller.